Electrode: Marcus's theory of electron transfer

-With A being the pre-exponential factor which is usually experimentally determined, although a semi classical derivation provides more information as will be explained below.
+with A being the pre-exponential factor, which is usually experimentally determined, although a semi-classical derivation provides more information as is explained below.

 This classically derived result qualitatively reproduced observations of a maximum electron transfer rate under the conditions $\Delta G^{\dagger} = \lambda$.
 For a more extensive mathematical treatment one could read the paper by Newton.
 An interpretation of this result and what a closer look at the physical meaning of the $\lambda$ one can read the paper by Marcus.